IBM-Blockchain-Archive/learn-chaincode/README.md

   If you didn't receive a "Login successful" response, go back and make sure you properly copied your enrollment ID and secret.
 Now, you have an ID that you can use when deploying, invoking, and querying chaincode in the subsequent steps.

+  If you didn't receive a "Login successful" response, go back and make sure you properly copied your enrollment ID and secret.
+Now, you have an ID that you can use when deploying, invoking, and querying chaincode in the subsequent steps.

 ### Deploying the chaincode

 In order to deploy chaincode through the REST interface, you will need to have the chaincode stored in a public git repository.
 When you send a deploy request to a peer, you send it the url to your chaincode repository, as well as the parameters necessary to initialize the chaincode.

 **Before you deploy** the code, make sure it builds locally!
 - Open a terminal